 MassDOT wants to know what you would like to see in an expanded South Station.
 Larger platforms and better waiting areas for passengers?
 Places to park your bike or charge your smartphone?
 More shops, restaurants, and other amenities?
 Please fill out our online questions, available in English, Spanish, and Chinese.

 MassDOT continues to meet with stakeholders, abutters, businesses, and interest groups to share information about the project and gather input on a wide range of project-related topics.
-For more information, please visit our Civic Engagement page and check out our project snapshot, South Station: A Growing Demand for Expansion, and September fact sheet.
+For more information, please visit our Civic Engagement page and check out our project snapshot, South Station: A Growing Demand for Expansion, and December fact sheet

 About The Project